The Outbreak of Thermal Pollution

 Increased Metabolic Rate Thermal Pollution

 Warm water is not necessarily harmful to every aquatic organism.
 For example, it may generate positive effects on cold-blooded fish and amphibians.
-However, it is only for a very limited amount of time.
+However, it is only for a very short time.

-Even so, most animals in the vast ocean do not tolerate water at higher temperatures.
+Even so, most animals in the vast ocean do not tolerate higher water temperatures.
 Animals that adapt better to warmer water can disrupt the equilibrium of their surroundings.

 As such, they may take advantage of the situation and outcompete other aquatic animals by eating them alive, exhausting their food sources, or leaving them to starve.